You started a blog, and one thing’s for sure –

 Let’s now switch over to the actual writing.
 What types of blog posts will help you grow your blog the quickest?

-We’ll first talk about how to write a blog, organize your blog and then dive deep into what to blog about.
+We’ll first talk about how to write a blog post, how to organize your blog and then dive deep into blogging topics.

-How to Write a Blog – Six Types of Blog Posts
+Six Types of Blog Posts for New Bloggers

 The six types of blog posts I will mention can be written in any blog niche that has the potential to make money.